labex-labs/open-source-labs/python/practical-python/lab-02-04-sequences-sequences/step15.md

 Modify the `report.py` program you wrote in Section 2.3 so that it uses the same technique to pick out column headers.

-Try running the `report.py` program on the `Data/portfoliodate.csv` file and see that it produces the same answer as before.
+Try running the `report.py` program on the `portfoliodate.csv` file and see that it produces the same answer as before.